RoboSheepz/robobot/README.md

 Usage

-- Type `!ping` in the configured Twitch channel; the bot will respond.
+- Type `!help` in the configured Twitch channel; the bot will respond.

 Security